ztcnrh/kafka-data-streaming-chicago-transit-authority/README.md

 # Project: Public Transit Status with Apache Kafka

 In this project, you will construct a streaming event pipeline around Apache Kafka and its ecosystem.
-Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.
+Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real-time.

 When the project is complete, you will be able to monitor a website to watch trains move from station to station.